codeforamerica/tourserver/README.md

 `/public/api_demo.html` - Shows some basic canned use of the TourServer API

-## Tour client
+## TrackJack client

 The current mobile track viewing/creation client code is in public/www.
 It will only work in a PhoneGap mobile application.
-To create a mobile tour client, [create a PhoneGap project](http://docs.phonegap.com/en/2.6.0/guide_getting-started_index.md.html#Getting%20Started%20Guides) and copy the public/www directory in place of the PhoneGap project www directory.
+To create a mobile tour client, [create a PhoneGap project](http://docs.phonegap.com/en/2.7.0/guide_getting-started_index.md.html#Getting%20Started%20Guides) and copy the public/www directory in place of the PhoneGap project www directory.

 Future plans include a desktop-accessible track editing client.